-- No conversion (default) means that attachments are left untouched.
+- No conversion (default): attachments are left untouched.
 If the email has a Microsoft Word file attached to it, the Microsoft Word file will be attached to the AODocs document.

-Convert files to Google Docs format means that attachments are converted to a Google Doc format (Docs, Sheet or Slide) if possible.
-If the email has a Microsoft Word file attached to it, the file will first be converted into a Google Docs, and the Google Docs will be attached to the AODocs document.
+- Convert files to Google Docs format: attachments are converted to a Google format (Docs, Sheet or Slide) if possible.
+For example, if the email has a Microsoft Word file attached to it, the file will first be converted into a Google document, which will be attached to the AODocs document.

-These file types can be converted to Google Docs, Sheets, and Slides:
+These file types can be converted to Google format:

-Convert image files with OCR means that attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
-If the email has an image (or a scanned PDF) attached to it, the image will be analyzed by the OCR engine and the extracted text will be inserted in a Google Docs.
-The AODocs document will have two attachments: the original image and the Google Docs containing the text processed by the OCR engine.
+- Convert image files with OCR: attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
+If the email has an image (or a scanned PDF) attached to it, the image will be analyzed by the OCR engine and the extracted text will be inserted in a Google document.
+The AODocs document will have two attachments: the original image and the Google document containing the text processed by the OCR engine.